Introduction to childhood studies and child psychology

 You may also wish to explore these free OpenLearn resources to prepare for this module:

-You will receive a printed full-colour book, the E104 Module Reader, An introduction to childhood studies and child psychology.
+You will receive a printed full-colour book, the E104 Module Reader, An introduction to childhood and youth studies and psychology.
 It has 14 chapters, one on each of the key module topics and an introduction to studying childhood and youth.

 You’ll also have access to a module website, which includes: